Boston Garden

 The Boston Garden was an arena in Boston, Massachusetts.
 Designed by boxing promoter Tex Rickard, who also built the third iteration of New York's Madison Square Garden, it opened on November 17, 1928, as "Boston Madison Square Garden" (later shortened to just "Boston Garden") and outlived its original namesake by 30 years.
 It was above North Station, a train station which was originally a hub for the Boston and Maine Railroad and is now a hub for MBTA Commuter Rail and Amtrak trains.

 The Garden hosted home games for the Boston Bruins of the National Hockey League (NHL) and the Boston Celtics of the National Basketball Association (NBA), as well as rock concerts, amateur sports, boxing and professional wrestling matches, circuses, and ice shows.
 It was also used as an exposition hall for political rallies such as the speech by John F. Kennedy in November 1960.
 Boston Garden was demolished in 1998, three years after the completion of its successor arena, TD Garden.

 Design

 Rickard built the arena specifically with boxing in mind, believing every seat should be close enough to see the "sweat on the boxers' brows".
 Because of this design theme, fans were much closer to the players during Bruins and Celtics games than in most arenas, leading to a distinct hometown advantage.
 This physical proximity also created spectacular acoustic effects, much like the Chicago Stadium.
-When teams made playoff appearances, and a sold-out crowd was chanting or screaming, the impact was enormous.